-Shri Hanuman obeys the wishes of his Lord Rama and Mother Sita, as he reverentially addressed the Goddess, and, in this way, demonstrates not only his power but also his humility and his obedience to God’s command.
-Serving as general for the vanar sena, the monkey army, Hanuman is victorious over the demon horde, while Rama and his brother Lakshman prevail over Ravana, win back Sita, and restore peace.
+Shri Hanuman obeys the wishes of his Lord Rama and Mother Sita as he reverentially addresses the Goddess, and, in this way, demonstrates not only his power but also his humility and his obedience to God’s command.
+Serving as general for the vanara sena, the monkey army, Hanuman is victorious over the demon horde, while Rama and his brother Lakshman prevail over Ravana, win back Sita, and restore peace.

-Hanuman Jayanti, the festival of Hanuman’s birth, is celebrated on Monday, April 26 this year in the Western Hemisphere, and on Tuesday, April 27 in the Eastern Hemisphere, including in India.
-In Maharashtra, this occasion begins on purnima, the full moon day, in the month of Chaitra in the Hindu lunar calendar.
-Traditionally, Shri Hanuman Chalisa and Sunder Kand, the chapter in Ramayana devoted to Shri Hanuman and his triumphs, are recited; devotional hymns of his bravery are sung; and arati and other pujas are performed.
+Hanuman Jayanti, the festival of Hanuman’s birth, is celebrated every year on the full moon day of Chaitra, the first month of the Hindu calendar.
+On the Western calendar this holiday often occurs in April.
+On Hanuman Jayanti, traditionally, Shri Hanuman Chalisa and "Sundar Kanda," the chapter in Ramayana devoted to Shri Hanuman and his triumphs, are recited.
+Also, devotional hymns of his bravery are sung, and arati and other pujas are performed.
 Devotees tell stories of his adventures, and children wear masks pretending to be the great warrior.
 Fasting is observed during this celebration followed by delicious feasts, and prasad of boondi laddus is distributed in temples.

 Texas, United States